#CuriousGoat: Will Climate Change Help Ticks And Mosquitoes Spread Disease?

 #CuriousGoat is a monthly series from Goats and Soda that asks our audience to share a question on a special topic about global health and development.

-In March, we asked: What do you want to know about climate change and its effect on global well-being.
+In March, we asked: What do you want to know about climate change and its effect on global well-being?
 This post has the answer to an audience member's question about the impact on infectious diseases.

 Take part in our next #CuriousGoat here, focusing on the current world hunger crisis.